Albert Bettannier

-Nicolas Albert Bettannier (12 August 1851 – 17 November 1932), usually known as Albert Bettannier, was a French painter in the era of the French Third Republic.
+Nicolas Albert Bettannier (12 August 1851 – 17 November 1932) was a French painter in the era of the French Third Republic.

 Life

 Bettannier was born in Metz in 1851 the son of Jean Bettannier and Marie Bellatte.
 He studied in the Moselle department.
 After the ceding of his native region Alsace-Lorraine to Germany following the French defeat in the Franco-Prussian War of 1871, he decided to keep his French nationality and moved to Paris.
 He enrolled in the Académie des beaux-arts where he followed courses given by Henri Lehmann and Isidore Pils.
 From 1881 onwards, he acquired some notoriety in the Salon des artistes français, where he frequently showed paintings depicting the loss of Alsace-Lorraine to Germany.
 He was a fierce proponent of French revanchism.
 The loss of Alsace-Lorraine was a recurring theme in his work.

 Albert Bettannier was awarded the Legion d'honneur in 1908 for his work as a painter.

 He died on 17 November 1932 and is buried at Vaugirard Cemetery in Paris.